-to craft stories is to give life to characters and ask questions of what it means to be human.
+to craft stories is to give life to characters and ask what it means to be human.

 i’m writing a historical novel set ca. 1750 about a girl who quests to find her brother—and winds up finding herself. set against the backdrop of the seven years’ war, this novel is my m.f.a. thesis.